markusunger/200_OK_admin/case-study.md

 The approach chosen by _200 OK_ relies on subdomains instead.
 Each API is identified by a unique subdomain.
 The reverse proxy now only needs to check whether a request is made to a URL with a subdomain (an API request) or without one (a request to the web interface).
 The subdomain name can also easily be extracted from within Express by splitting the hostname, making API identification easy for the following business logic.

+![illustration of reverse proxy identify different requests and proxying them to the correct application]

 ### Handling Request Routing

 The Express framework provides methods to handle requests based both on the endpoint they are intended for and the request method use.
 With the flexible nature of each API to treat any resource as valid as long as it conforms to the basic requirements (no nesting beyond four levels, numeric integers as resource identifiers), it is easy to see why there can be no fixed endpoint routes.
 Resources can be named however a user wants (again, within a few constraints) and still be usable on the first request to them.
 When the retrieval of a resource collection like `/users` is requested as the first operation on a _200 OK_ API, the result should be processed as if `/users` was already created but still void of data: the JSON response should simply contain an empty array.

-Route handling inside _the _200 OK_ application can therefore only be done by way of the distinct HTTP request method.
+Route handling inside the _200 OK_ application can therefore only be done by way of the distinct HTTP request method.
 A `DELETE` request is going to require a fundamentally different operation than a `GET` request.
 The exact route becomes what is essentially a parameter for that operation.
 The only difference between a `GET` request to `/users/3/comments` and `/lists/4` is whether the request aims for a whole resource collection or a specific item of it.
 Extracting this information from the request path is easy within the aforementioned naming constraints of a _200 OK_ API.

+![illustration for showing the 4 different method handlers with the exact endpoint essentially being a set of arguments for the handler]

 When done early in the application's middleware stack, it is easy to discern between valid resource requests and those that do not make sense within the loose limits.
 A resource `/users/5/images` should only be valid if an item with the id of `5` in the `/users` collection already exists.